 You can’t save everyone.
 Some people will fall for a slick sales pitch and never do any of their own research no matter how many times they’ve been ripped off in the past.
 Some people will read your warnings, look at your evidence, and still throw their money away.
 Scammers love people like that.
 Still, following this plan will make what happened to you harder and harder for the scammers to conceal from the vast majority of traders who do try to keep their money safe.
 They took money from you, so now is your chance to shrink their money supply.

 Every person who reads what you’ve written and decides to not use that company is a personal victory for you and a victory for all traders everywhere.
 Keep up the fight and make the world a better place.
 Hit the scammers hardest where it hurts them the most – in their wallets.

-If you haven't been scammed yet, as a forex trader, your highest risk is selecting a forex broker that meets your trading needs and also won't scam you.
+It’s always best to not get scammed in the first place.
+As a forex trader, your highest risk is selecting a forex broker that meets your trading needs and also won’t scam you.
 This article can help with that:

 Once you have a broker, there are plenty of additional scams waiting for you.
 Read this to help avoid those:

-By far, the biggest scams are not in trading itself, but in investing in forex through managed accounts.
+By far, some of the the biggest scams are not in trading itself, but in investing in forex through managed accounts.
 These two articles cover how to not get trapped by the worst of these:

 Have a nice day, unless you’re a scammer.